 Word Definition In Dutch Calibration Process of tuning model parameters to allow Kalibratie a model to produce accurate results Continuous Uncountable and non-segmented values; Continu opposite of discrete Data-driven Process based on data Data-gedreven Demand, traffic Travel/traffic demand Verkeersvraag Discrete Countable in a finite amount of segments; Discreet opposite of continuous Dynamic Process involving a time dimension Dynamisch Event-based Method using events to trigger actions Event gebaseerd Hybrid Use of multiple methods Hybride Measures, traffic A physical action to influence traffic Maatregelen, verkeers- Modal split Distribution over vehicle types (modes) Vervoerwijzekeuze Mode, multimodal Vehicle type, multiple vehicle types Vervoerwijze, (multimodaal) Off-line Time independent and not connected to a Off-line real-time, operational process On-line Time dependent and connected to an On-line operational process, often real-time.
-Platform, A system on which individuals models can Platform modelling operate and in some cases interact Prediction Making a statement about a future state Voorspelling Propagation Movement of traffic through a road or Voortbeweging network Real-time Process that makes use of the latest available Real-time data with minimal delay (normally minutes to seconds) Assignment Distribution of the traffic for the available Toedeling routes Route A set of interconnecting links or roads from Route an origin to a destination State-of-the-Art The latest advancement in developments in a Huidige stand van zaken specific domain State-or-the- i ne latest advancement in application of Huidige stand van Practice Ctatiach Process without a time dimension Statisch Trip distribution Distribution of trips across a network Ritverdeling
+Platform, A system on which individuals models can Platform modelling operate and in some cases interact Prediction Making a statement about a future state Voorspelling Propagation Movement of traffic through a road or Voortbeweging network Real-time Process that makes use of the latest available Real-time data with minimal delay (normally minutes to seconds) Assignment Distribution of the traffic for the available Toedeling routes Route A set of interconnecting links or roads from Route an origin to a destination State-of-the-Art The latest advancement in developments in a Huidige stand van zaken specific domain State-of-the- The latest advancement in application of Huidige stand van Practice developments in a specific domain toepassing Static Process without a time dimension Statisch Trip distribution Distribution of trips across a network Ritverdeling page Q of 40 paye .
+0 Οī 40

-Trip generation Process which determines the number of trips to be made between an origin and destination Ritgeneratie Validation Process of checking the accuracy of a model, normally preceded by calibration Validatie
+Trip generation Process which determines the number of trips Ritgeneratie to be made between an origin and destination Validation Process of checking the accuracy of a model, Validatie normally preceded by calibration